Associate Director of Admission and Strategic Outreach, Engagement and Diversity Initiatives

 Mother Ruth learned from experience the harm done by discrimination.
 As a biracial woman from Harlem, she faced rejection when pursuing her religious vocation in the United States.
 She went north to Canada, where she became a nun and earned a degree from St. Hilda's College, University of Toronto.
 When she returned to New York, Mother Ruth was determined to build a school that reflected the rich diversity of its city.
 Enrolling children from different racial, economic, and religious backgrounds, Mother Ruth countered the exclusive tradition that defined independent schools at that time.

-For 68 years and counting, St. Hilda’s & St. Hugh’s has endeavored to fulfill and expand Mother Ruth’s inclusive mission, which recognizes the intrinsic value that each student, teacher, and parent brings to the school community.
-“We believe that all creation is sacred; each member of the school community is respected as a unique individual.”
+For nearly 70 years, St. Hilda’s & St. Hugh’s has endeavored to fulfill and expand Mother Ruth’s inclusive mission, which recognizes the intrinsic value that each student, teacher, and parent brings to the school community: “We believe that all creation is sacred; each member of the school community is respected as a unique individual.”
 Additionally, the mission states, “We strive to create an educational community that reflects unity in diversity: a unity of purpose and shared values among a population diverse in race, culture, and religious beliefs.”